d99kris/nmail/README.md

 specified, nmail will use the editor specified by the environment variable `$EDITOR`.
 If `$EDITOR` is not set, nmail will use `nano`.

+### ext_viewer_cmd

+This field specifies which command nmail should use to open email parts / attachments.
+It's automatically set to a suitable command for the OS in use.

+### html_convert_cmd

+Specifies how nmail should convert HTML emails to text.
+It's automatically set appropriately by nmail if any of `lynx`, `elinks`, `links` is available on the system.

+### imap_host

+IMAP hostname / address.
+Required for fetching emails.

+### imap_port

+IMAP port.
+Required for fetching emails.

+### inbox

+IMAP inbox folder name.
+Required for nmail to open the proper default folder.

+### name

+Real name of sender.
+Recommended when sending emails.

 ### pager_cmd

 The field `pager_cmd` allows overriding which external pager / text viewer to use when viewing an email using an external pager (`Ctrl-E`).
 If not specified, nmail will use the pager specified by the environment variable `$PAGER`.
 If `$PAGER` is not set, nmail will use `less`.

+### pass

+The field `pass` shall be left empty.
+The next time nmail is started it will prompt for password.
+If having configured nmail to save the password `save_pass=1` the field `pass` will be automatically populated with the password encrypted (refer to Security section below for details).

+### prefetch_level

+Messages are pre-fetched from server based on the `prefetch_level` config setting.
+The following levels are supported:

+    0 = no pre-fetching, messages are retrieved when viewed 1 = pre-fetching of currently selected message
+    2 = pre-fetching of all messages in current folder view (default) 3 = pre-fetching of all messages in all folders, i.e. full sync

+### save_pass

+Specified whether nmail shall store the password(s).
+Default 1 (enabled).

+### sent

+IMAP sent folder name.
+Used by nmail if `client_store_sent` is enabled to store copies of outgoing emails.

+### smtp_host

+SMTP hostname / address.
+Required for sending emails.

+### smtp_pass

+The field `smtp_pass` shall be left empty.
+The next time nmail is started it will prompt for SMTP password in case `smtp_user` has been specified.
+If nmail is configured nmail to save passwords `save_pass=1` the field `smtp_pass` will be automatically populated with the password encrypted (refer to Security section below for details).

+### smtp_port

+SMTP port.
+Required for fetching emails.
+Default 587.

+### smtp_user

+The field `smtp_user` should generally be left blank, and only be specified in case the email account has different username and password for sending emails (or if one wants to use one email service provider for receiving and another for sending emails).
+If not specified, the configured `user` field will be used.

+### trash

+IMAP trash folder name.
+Needs to be specified in order to delete emails.

+### user

+Email account username for IMAP (and SMTP).

+### verbose_logging

+Allows forcing nmail to enable specified logging level:

+    0 = info, warnings, errors (default)
+    1 = debug (same as `-e`, `--verbose` - enable verbose logging) 2 = trace (same as `-ee`, `--extraverbose` - enable extra verbose logging

 Multiple Email Accounts